niemenX/conductor/docs/docs/configuration/systask.md

 ```
 When executed, the dynamic fork task will schedule two parallel task of type "encode_task" with reference names "forkedTask1" and "forkedTask2" and inputs as specified by _ dynamicTasksInputJSON_

-!!!warning "Dynamic Fork and Join"
+!!!
+Note "Dynamic Fork and Join"
 	**A Join task MUST follow FORK_JOIN_DYNAMIC**

 	Workflow definition MUST include a Join task definition followed by FORK_JOIN_DYNAMIC task.
 However, given the dynamic nature of the task, no joinOn parameters are required for this Join.
 The join will wait for ALL the forked branches to complete before completing.

 	Unlike FORK, which can execute parallel flows with each fork executing a series of tasks in  sequence, FORK_JOIN_DYNAMIC is limited to only one task per fork.
 However, forked task can be a Sub Workflow, allowing for more complex execution flows.

 ## Join